Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach

 Chronic diseases exert varying physical, psychological, and mental impacts on participants \cite{harvey2012future, di2019chronic, lorig2003self, Who}.
-Our findings suggest that extensive control and support for adaptation may not be suitable for individuals lacking the capacity to make such decisions, especially if they are dealing with many lifestyle and treatment choices \cite{scherer2021patient}.
-This observation is of particular relevance for individuals with severe health conditions or those who have recently been diagnosed with chronic diseases \cite{Pizzoli2019FromLT}.
-This aligns with the findings of \citet{zhang2021designing}, who noted that participants with severe mental health conditions faced challenges in customising certain messages within the app, primarily due to their emotional and cognitive states.
-Certain participants who consider themselves experts in managing their health conditions tend to become their own primary caregivers and demonstrate a greater willingness to explore various adaptation possibilities.
-As shown in Figure \ref{fig:stratemap}, individuals experiencing more severe symptoms and facing greater challenges in managing their health express a stronger preference for simplicity and greater system assistance.
-For example, users with more severe symptoms, advanced age, and multiple chronic diseases (FP 9, IP 4,5) tend to prefer adaptations occurring in specific parts of the interface that are easy to predict and understand (\vcenteredinclude{Figure/icon/worse.png}).
-Additionally, they expect more guidance, such as instructions and on-boarding assistance, for adaptations to alleviate their initial login or troubleshooting burdens.
-It is crucial to recognise the impact of comorbidity and the prevalence of multimorbidity in chronic diseases on challenges and coping mechanisms \cite{islam2014multimorbidity}.
-Users with healthier conditions are more inclined to thoroughly explore the entire system, seeking to engage with various adaptation options.
-Their proactive approach stems from their health status, enabling them to experiment with different features and functionalities within the application(\vcenteredinclude{Figure/icon/better.png}).
+Our findings indicate that extensive adaptation control and support might not be appropriate for individuals who struggle with decision making, particularly when faced with numerous lifestyle and treatment options \cite{scherer2021patient}.
+This is especially relevant for those with serious health conditions or recent diagnoses of chronic diseases \cite{Pizzoli2019FromLT,zhang2021designing}.
+Certain participants who consider themselves experts in the management of their health condition tend to become their own primary caregivers and demonstrate a greater willingness to explore various adaptation possibilities.
+Individuals experiencing more severe symptoms and facing greater challenges in managing their health express a stronger preference for simplicity and greater system assistance.